-Before you know it, your teenager will need to fly somewhere by his or herself.
-Do they know what to do?
+Before you know it, your teenager will need to fly somewhere without you.
+Do they know what to do when they travel on their own?
 Now’s a great time to start teaching this move out skill.

-Let them shadow you.
 Next time you travel together, make your teenager your apprentice through each part of the process.
-Letting them share responsibility for each step as it happens is an easy way for teenagers to learn the ropes of flying and to build confidence that they’ll be able to do it alone in the future.
+When they share responsibility for each step as it happens, they’ll build confidence that they will be able travel alone in the future.
+Shadowing is an easy way for teenagers to learn the ropes of flying.

-Get there early.
-Teens should know to arrive at the airport 90 minutes before the scheduled departure time (more if it’s an international flight.) to allow time to clear security, check bags, and check in for their flight.
-Teenagers may not have developed a strong sense of punctuality, but timing is crucial.
+Teens should know to arrive at the airport 90 minutes before the scheduled departure time (more if it’s an international flight) to allow time to clear security, check bags, and check in for their flight.
+Teenagers may not have developed a strong sense of punctuality, but for air travel, timing is crucial.
 Explain that the first thing they should do is get through security and find the gate.
 Grab a snack or go to the bathroom after they arrive at the gate so they don’t lose their seat or miss their flight.

-Memorize basic flight information.
-This includes the airline, gate number, departure time, estimated arrival time, and seat assignment.
-Encourage them to write this down on a card, and stick it in a zipper pocket of a jacket or purse, as their phone will be turned off in flight.
+Know these details in advance: the airline, gate number, departure time, estimated arrival time, and seat assignment.
+Encourage your teen to write this down on a card, and stick it in a zipper pocket of a jacket or purse, as their phone may be turned off in flight.

 6. Bring identification

 Does a teen under 18 need identification?
 Research reveals some ambiguity.
 To be safe, call the specific airline for their guidelines.

 According to the TSA, passengers under 18 are not required to have identification for most flights within the continental United States (but still check with the specific airline to be sure).
 We’d recommend that you take extra safety precaution.
 If your child is old enough to have a driver’s license, bring it along.
 Even a student ID card is better than no identification at all.

 For international flights, every traveler, including minors, must have a passport that does not expire for at least an additional six months from the travel date.
 Remind your teenager to check the expiration date well in advance.